 Brazilians love their salgadinhos (appetizers), which are eaten as snacks all day long or as a prelude to a more substantial meal.
 The first on this page is one of my all-time favorites.
 Now, whether you can find salt cod where you live is a different story, but these days I'm sure you can buy it on the Internet.
 It should be available all over New England and I know it's available in Canada.
 In Columbus, Ohio, you can find it at the fish market downtown.
 Salt cod needs overnight soaking or longer, until it's soft.

-Codfish balls are Portuguese in origin (and over there they're shaped differently; if you go to a Portuguese restaurant/bar in Rio, you'll see that they're not round).
-But, like pizza in the U.S., they were so heartily adopted that they became Brazilian food.
+Codfish balls are Portuguese in origin, but like pizza in the U.S., they were so heartily adopted that they became Brazilian food.
 They are included in every Brazilian cookbook I've ever read and are served at every party or reception in Brazil.
 My friends who have been to Lisbon tell me they're different over there...I need to fly to Portugal and check them out one of these days.